to Get Michelin Guide Michelin, the world's most

 is limited to basics like salt, pepper, ginger, scallions,

 China consumes far more pork than any other country, and not surprisingly has the largest pig population in the world.
-While the sales growth of other types of meat is now faster, pork still accounts for 70 percent of all meat eaten … more
+Pork so dominates the meat market that if a dish name includes the word meat, you can be fairly certain that pork is what is meant … more